To secure your order we require a minimum of 3 days notice. Prompt installation on the day of collection is crucial to establish a healthy lawn.

 IF YOU LIVE IN THE HILLS THE ROCK AND GRAVEL THAT EXISTS IN YOUR GARDEN IS THE WORST MEDIUM IN WHICH TO GROW HEALTHY TURF

 These materials hold the summer heat and literally bake your grass to death.
-Before you install your new turf and to ensure healthy growth if you have gravel in your soil you must cover it with sandy topsoil at least 30cm deep.
+Before you install your new turf and to ensure healthy growth if you have gravel in your soil you must cover or replace it with topsoil at least 300mm deep.

 Using the disc roller (or with a spade) work the grass into the top 30mm of soil.
 Each bag should take about 1—2 hours to install fully.
 Follow up immediately with plenty of water.